-I’ve been itching to do this post for a while but decided to leave it until closer to winter to help anyone else who suffers with winter dryness and chapped skin during the colder seasons.
+I’ve been itching to do this post for a while but decided to leave it until closer to winter to help anyone else who suffers with winter dryness, chapped skin and other skincare issue during the colder seasons.

 For those who don’t know, I suffer with eczema and this gets particularly bad in the cold and when I’m stressed but I have found some products that work wonders for my skin and I want to share them with you guys!

 Now, everyone has different skin so these tips may work for you, they may not.
 These all work for me and some of the products have many different uses so you may find one product works well for one ailment but not another.
 I have definitely found it’s trial and error with my skin.

 A few of these products I’ve already spoken about, some are new to this blog and others are everyday items that you probably already own anyway.
 With my skin I have a rule that if it works for what I want it to do, it’s a keeper.
 So what it isn’t marketed for that particular function!

 All these products ARE safe for your skin and are all skincare products anyway.
 Some of the uses are a bit alternate but hey, like I said if it works it works!